SCWells72/sirono-common/documents/Fresh Dev Deployment Checklist.md

 ##### Follow these naming conventions:
 - Your Org name can be anything you want, but it cannot be a name that is already in use.
 (This will prevent errors when creating subdomains later on).
+- ** Note on creating domain names below: Domain names are limited to 22 characters.
+Therefore, your org name is limited to _5 characters_ or the domain names below won't be able to follow the standard naming convention. **
 - Your username _**must**_ follow the naming convention: orgname+email@something.com.
 For instance, Justin Dove's username for the dev org "justinbox" is `justinbox+justin.dove@sirono.com`.
 If this convention is not followed, the initial deploy to the org will fail.

 ### _After_ creating your org but _before_ you deploy code, configure these setting (in this order!)